awsdocs/amazon-ecs-developer-guide/doc_source/ecs_services.md

 If `deploymentConfiguration` is specified, the maximum percent parameter must be `100`\.
 The default value for a daemon service for `maximumPercent` is 100%\.
 The default value for a daemon service for `minimumHealthyPercent` is 0% for the AWS CLI, the AWS SDKs, and the APIs, and 50% for the AWS Management Console\.

+Tasks using the Fargate launch type or the `CODE_DEPLOY` or `EXTERNAL` deployment controller types don't support the daemon scheduling strategy\.

 **Note**
 The daemon service scheduler does not support the use of Classic Load Balancers\.